numbnet/icesoft/projects/seam-component-showcase/trunk/seam-component-showcaseWAR/README.txt

 1.  download jboss-seam-2.0.x and unzip all files (as the libraries will be copied from these folders)--may have to build the jars
     NOTE THAT FOR PORTLET EXAMPLES*** you must have jboss-seam-2.1.0.A1 as a minimum.
-2.  download and unzip Icefaces (post 1.6.2 final release) (or if you're eager and get this before the final release, just build the icefaces jars from the repository trunk)
+2.  download and unzip Icefaces (1.7.0final release)

 3. update the following properties in build.properties file to point to the appropriate directories where the jboss-4.2.* server, icefaces libraries and jboss-seam